Skip to main content

 | Healthy You | Kids Health

-• Annual visit.
+• Well child visit.
 When was your child’s last yearly exam?
 This is important at every age, but especially for kids who are still growing.
-Your child’s pediatrician can see how your child is doing and what you can expect before their next birthday.
+Your child’s pediatrician can see how they are doing and what you can expect before their next birthday.

-• Shots.
+• Immunizations.
 Are your kids due for any boosters?
-Ask your child’s provider about recommended immunizations.
-You might also see what your school requires to help prevent spreadable diseases such as measles and whooping cough.
+Ask your child’s care team about recommended immunizations.
+Many schools and sports leagues require them.
+That helps prevent spreadable diseases such as measles and whooping cough.

-• Other types of care.
-While pediatricians can check all aspects of a patient’s health, your child could benefit from seeing professionals who specialize in the following areas:
+• Special types of care.
+While pediatricians can check all aspects of a patient’s health, your child could benefit from seeing those who specialize in the following:

 • Eyesight.
-Sharp vision is essential in the classroom and every other setting that’s an important part of life (e.g., sports, music, dance, etc.).
+Sharp vision is essential in the classroom and every aspect of life (e.g., sports, music, dance, etc.).
 Eye exams are recommended every 1-2 years for kids with no risk factors – or more often if your child has an eye-related condition.

 • Hearing.
-Hearing is crucial for well-being, both now and for the future.
+Hearing is crucial for well-being.
 Hearing exams are routinely done at school.
-If your child seems to have trouble hearing, talk to your child’s PCP about getting tested.
+If your child has trouble hearing, talk to your child’s pediatrician about getting tested.

 • Teeth.
 Strong teeth and gums help kids eat well to support their physical health.
 A nice smile can also boost their confidence.
 Dental cleanings and exams are recommended twice a year.
 If your child has braces, follow their orthodontist’s guidelines.